GSA/digitalgov.gov/content/posts/2016-02-02-the-day-after-real-impacts-begin-when-a-challenge-ends.md

 Few know that Lindbergh won $25,000 for the flight, but everybody knows about the revolution that followed.

 That transatlantic flight opened people’s minds to what was possible in air travel.
 Investment in the aviation industry exploded, as did the number of people buying plane tickets.

-Obviously, the impact of the Orteig Prize continues to this day.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Dominoes-falling-Comstock-Stockbyte-Thinkstock-78460749.jpg" alt="Dominoes falling" %}
+Obviously, the impact of the Orteig Prize continues to this day. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Dominoes-falling-Comstock-Stockbyte-Thinkstock-78460749.jpg" alt="Dominoes falling" %}

 It provides a perfect example for the seventh and last installment in an expert training series on how to design and operate prize competitions to maximize success.